 HOW TO APPLY

-Application forms and guidelines for the Fund are available:
+The relevant application form most be used.
+Application form and guidelines for the Fund are available:

-An amount of $15,000 is available for distribution.
-Your application will be considered on its merit by a judging panel.
-There is no limit on the amount that you may apply for, however smaller activities that are likely to be successful or completed with a grant will be favoured.
+An amount of $20,000 is available.
+Application will be considered on merit by a judging panel.
+There is no limit on the amount that you may apply for, however smaller cost activities that are likely to be successful or completed will be favoured.